Joelius300/dviz_hslu/REPORT.md

     4. Refine styling
     5. Final code cleanup (much refactoring done iteratively)

-## Data exploration
+## Data exploration and analysis

-This dataset has had my interest for quite a while now, and I have already done some data exploration and data analysis outside this module.
-The many hours I have invested into this already were mostly for my personal interest and general analysis of the dataset, so I was able to use it in multiple modules.
-In the work summary, I have only written down hours for the data exploration and data analysis where DVIZ was an intended primary beneficiary.
-For the analysis done specifically for other modules I have of course still taken the insights into account if they were relevant but did not count the hours towards this project.

-### Key findings
+Because of previous interest in this dataset, and the usage of it in other modules, a lot of data exploration and analysis has already been done.
+Below are additional explorations listed, done specifically for DVIZ.

-#### Meaning of columns
+### Meaning of columns

 Some columns required investigation to interpret correctly.
 One of which is the operation state of the furnace ("betriebsphase_kessel"), which uses an undocumented discrete number encoding.